Warren Buffett Says Berkshire's Apple Investment Shows The 'Power Of Repurchases' | Benzinga

 Since Berkshire also repurchased its own shares during the past two and a half years, its shareholders now own a full 10% more of Apple’s assets and future earnings than they did in July 2018, wrote Buffett.

 “This agreeable dynamic continues.
-Berkshire has repurchased more shares since yearend and is likely to further reduce its share count in the future,” revealed the oracle of Omaha.
+Berkshire has repurchased more shares since yearend and is likely to further reduce its share count in the future,” revealed the Oracle of Omaha.

 Buffett also pointed to Apple’s publicly stated intention to repurchase shares and thus Berkshire shareholders would find “their indirect ownership of Apple increasing as well.”